xpack/xcdl-cli-ts/website/docs/developer/srs/index.md

 command line interface.

-It also interacts with development tools, i.e. generates files to be used by CMake, meson, GNU Make, ninja.
+It also interacts with development tools, i.e. generates files to be used by CMake, Meson, GNU Make, ninja.

 #### Interactions with the application developer(s)